 What may become more difficult is proving the third essential element—that the breach was the legal cause of injury to your patient.
 A breach of your duty took place, but if the wrongly administered medication is proven not to be the legal cause of the death of the patient, then this essential element cannot be met or proven.
 Therefore, a verdict in your favor occurs.

 Another key principle in the law of negligence is that you does not have to intend or want to cause injury or damages to another.
 Rather, the key is that because the risk of injury or death is foreseeable, you have a duty to identify the risk(s) and protect another person from those risks (4).

-Many cases have been filed across the country against RNs, LPNs and nurse practitioners alleging negligence.
+Many cases have been filed across the country against RNs, LPNs and LVNs alleging negligence.
 Some have resulted in verdicts for the nurse defendant and some have not.
 To see how the courts have utilized the principles discussed in this Bulletin, an interesting article that studied cases from 1995-2001 involving nurses, including nursing practice areas most frequently involved in negligence cases, is Eileen Croke’s “Nurses, Negligence and Malpractice” (5).
 Give it a read.
 The article will be a good foundation for you to begin to understand professional negligence in nursing and how the cause of action is managed in the civil courts.

 1. Bryan Garner (Editor) (2001).
 Black’s Law Dictionary.
 2nd Pocket

 3. Dan Dobbs (2001).
 The Law Of Torts.
 St. Paul, MN: West, 269-